List of Royal Canadian Air Force Bands: Voluntary bands

 The Royal Canadian Air Force has eight authorized voluntary bands, located at 4 Wing Cold Lake, 8 Wing Trenton, 12 Wing Shearwater, and 22 Wing North Bay.
 With the exception of the 22 Wing, they all consist of a voluntary brass-reed concert band and a voluntary pipe and drum band.
 By tradition, military/civilian volunteers parading as part of a band are authorized the band's optional items.
 No rank insignia are worn unless the individual holds that rank by right.

 4 Wing Brass and Reed Band

 CFB Cold Lake sports a unit band that under the auspices of the 4 Wing.
 The band in its modern form was established in November 1982 after a resolution by the National Defence Headquarters in Ottawa.
 It performs public duties for the base as well as the city of Cold Lake and what was formerly Lakeland County.
-The following have served as bandmasters for the band: Jeff Gaye (1990–2009), Cam Martin (2014–2015), Jeremy Duggleby (since 2015).
+The following have served as bandmasters for the band: Jeff Gaye (1990–2009), Cam Martin (2014–2015), Jeremy Duggleby (2015-2020), Sylvain Beyries (2020-2024), Adam Gaw (2024-Present).